datamin-io/public-documentation/integrations/library-of-integrations/aws-rds.md

 <figure><img src="../../.gitbook/assets/Screenshot 2024-04-23 at 16.26.31.png" alt=""><figcaption></figcaption></figure>

 AWS RDS supports both direct and SSH connection types.
-But for security reasons, we recommend always using SSH tunnels with restricted access from Datamin's IP.
+But for security reasons, we recommend always using SSH tunnels with restricted access from Ylem's IP.